Bioconductor/BioC2021/content/sponsors.md

 - Up to 8 free registrations.
 - A thank-you tweet including your preferred Twitter handle.
 - A virtual booth on the conference platform with the ability to set up live Q&A times and one-on-one meetings with attendees.
-- A table during the poster session and social hours*
+- A virtual table during the poster session and social hours*

 **Gold: $5,000 USD**